microsoft/FluidFramework/packages/tools/prague-dump/README.md

     Usage: pragueDump [options] URL
     URL: <ODSP joinSession URL>|<Routerlicious URL>
     Options:
       --dump:rawmessage               : dump all messages
-      --dump:snapshotTree           : dump the snapshot trees
+      --dump:snapshotVersion          : dump a list of snapshot version --dump:snapshotTree             : dump the snapshot trees
-      --dump:snapshotBlob           : dump the contents of snapshot blobs --stat:message                : show a table of message type counts and size --stat:snapshot               : show a table of snapshot path and blob size --stat:dataType               : show a table of data type --stat:channel                : show a table of channel --filter:messageType <type>   : filter message by <type>
+      --dump:snapshotBlob             : dump the contents of snapshot blobs --forceRefreshToken             : Force refresh token (SPO only) --stat:message                  : show a table of message type counts and size --stat:snapshot                 : show a table of snapshot path and blob size --stat:dataType                 : show a table of data type --stat:channel                  : show a table of channel --filter:messageType <type>     : filter message by <type>
-      --jwt <token>                 : token to be used for routerlicious URLs
+      --jwt <token>                   : token to be used for routerlicious URLs --numSnapshotVersions <number>  : Number of versions to load (default:10) --snapshotVersionIndex <number> : Index of the version to dump --saveDir <outdir>              : Save data of the snapshots and messages

 ## Example Output